nilesh-gaikwad01/cohort-2.0/02_express/00_middleware/middlewares.md

    `const helmet = require("helmet");` use it into `app.use(helmet());`

+ > ### Note : body-parser is the  Older package for parsing the incoming req.body     and now it build into the express.json,
  > ### Note : we can add the custom Middleware  and use it

  ```js